Currently, 65 per cent of small-to-midsize businesses (SMBs) invest in pay-per-click (PPC) advertising.

 - Design a landing page or a website compelling enough to gain conversions.

-- Configure and troubleshoot over 9,000+ products from Google shopping feed.
+- Configure and troubleshoot over 9,000+ products from the Google shopping feed.

 - Create location groups for every location in a specific region.

 - Create and deploy dynamic landing pages.
-These are pages that have content that change depending on the search term used by the user.
+These are pages that have content that changes depending on the search term used by the user.